USPS Operation Santa Is Now Accepting Letters for 2021 Program

 The Postal Service generally receives no tax dollars for operating expenses and relies on the sale of postage, products and services to fund its operations.

-Please Note: For Postal Service media resources, including photo stills and broadcast-quality video and audio, visit the USPS Newsroom.
-Follow us on Twitter, Instagram, Pinterest and LinkedIn.
-Subscribe to the USPS YouTube channel, like us on Facebook and enjoy our Postal Posts blog.
+Please Note: For U.S. Postal Service media resources, including broadcast quality video and audio and photo stills, visit the USPS Newsroom.
+Follow us on Twitter, Instagram, Pinterest, and LinkedIn.
+Subscribe to the USPS YouTube Channel and like us on Facebook.
 For more information about the Postal Service, visit usps.com and facts.usps.com.